asilich123/Resume_Projects/ML Neural Style Transfer/README.md

 # TensorFlow Hub Neural Style Transfer

-**The Task:** Explored the TensorFlow Hub by using a pretrained neural network module, Magenta Image Style Transfer, to transfer the art style of specific pieces to other photographs.
+**The Task:** Explored the TensorFlow Hub by using a pre-trained neural network module, Magenta Image Style Transfer, to transfer the art style of specific pieces to other photographs.

-**Highlighted Abilities:** TF Hub, Python, TensorFlow, NumPy, MatplotLib, Jupyter, and an understanding of Tensors, Arrays, and basic ML Computer Vision.
+**Highlighted Abilities:** TF Hub, Python, TensorFlow, NumPy, MatplotLib, Jupyter, and basic ML Computer Vision.

 **Notes:** Feel free to download and play around with it yourself.
-The file contains hand-written descriptive documentation that'll walk you through how it works and how to create your own style transferred images.
+The file contains hand-written descriptive documentation that'll walk you through how it works and how to create your own style-transferred images.

 Check below for style transfer examples!